 We operate in a number of jurisdictions outside the United States, including Singapore, where we have tax incentive arrangements, which expire in whole or in part at various dates through 2034, that are conditional, in part, upon meeting certain business operations and employment thresholds.
-The effect of tax incentive arrangements were not significant for the second quarter, first quarter, or first six months of 2020 and reduced our tax provision by \$244 million (benefiting our diluted earnings per share by \$0.21) and \$671 million (\$0.58 per diluted share) for the second quarter and first six months of 2019, respectively.
+The effects of tax incentive arrangements were not significant to our tax provision for the first quarter of 2020 or the fourth quarter of 2019.
+These arrangements reduced our tax provision for the first quarter of 2019 by \$427 million (benefiting our diluted earnings per share by \$0.36).

-Other: Interest expense for the second quarter of 2020 was relatively unchanged as compared to the first quarter of 2020.
-Interest income for the second quarter of 2020 decreased 23% as compared to the first quarter of 2020 primarily due to decreases in our cash and investment balances and interest rates.
+Other: Interest expense for the first quarter of 2020 increased 21% as compared to the fourth quarter of 2019 primarily due to debt issuances in the first quarter of 2020 and fourth quarter of 2019.
+Interest income for the first quarter of 2020 decreased 23% as compared to the fourth quarter of 2019 primarily due to decreases in interest rates and our cash and investment balances.

-Interest expense for the second quarter and first six months of 2020 increased 66% and 54% as compared to the corresponding periods of 2019 primarily due to increases in debt obligations and a reduction of capitalized interest from lower levels of capital projects in process.
-Interest income for the second quarter and first six months of 2020 decreased 39% and 17% as compared to the corresponding periods of 2019 as a result of decreases in interest rates and, for the second quarter of 2020 as compared to the second quarter of 2019, lower cash and investment balances.
+Interest expense for the first quarter of 2020 increased 42% as compared to the first quarter of 2020 primarily due to increases in debt obligations.
+Interest income for the first quarter of 2020 increased 16% as compared to the first quarter of 2019 as a result of increases in our cash and investment balances.